dohooo/react-native-reanimated-carousel/docs/ARCHITECTURE.md

 ### Core Design Philosophy

-React Native Reanimated Carousel is a high-performance carousel component built on **React Native Reanimated 2**, adopting the following core design principles:
+React Native Reanimated Carousel is a high-performance carousel component built on **React Native Reanimated 4** and **React Native Worklets**, adopting the following core design principles:

 1. **Performance First**: All animation calculations execute on the UI thread, ensuring 60fps smooth experience
 2. **Math-Driven**: Based on precise interpolation algorithms and mathematical transformations to achieve complex animation effects